karczuRF/tarifaucet-tapplet/README.md

-# Tapplet example
+# Tari Facuet Tapplet

-Tapplet with a provider for testing purposes for Tari Universe
+The Faucet Tapplet with a Tari Provider for testing purposes.